svantetic/node-metar/README.md

 ## Description

-Get metar from VATSIM for given ICAO airport code
+Get metar from VATSIM for given ICAO airport code and display it in terminal.

 For simulation use only!